- Would you like to listen in?

 So this is the evolution we make sure clients know about, but also the evolution about their competitors.
 So you’ve got two kinds of competitors here.
 You’ve got competitors you have on your radar because you’re checking their website, you have been following them for years.
 And then every single blog post on the web can technically compete with you on Google for your target clients’ attention.
 So the evolution is really making sure everybody knows what’s happening right now.
 Where do we rank?
 Where do our competitors rank?
 What’s working?
 If they see any competitor getting a lot of traffic, or even sometimes we can leverage traffic drops of competitors.
 If there’s a competitor losing suddenly traffic on a certain keyword, we can step in, do some research and find out why they dropped, and make sure we leverage their drop for our client's growth.

 Who does Gert work with?

 James: Right.
 And when you say our clients, what kind of clients have you typically been working with?
 Well, I know it works for us, for example.
 So, we had quite a lot of content and when we started trimming and pruning and sculpting our website better, it made a huge difference.
 But I’m sure you have different types of clients.

 Absolutely.
-We have all different sizes, from our local businesses, where we do like what’s called local SEO, which is a little bit different from from other types of SEO, to big corporations, stock market listed companies and international corporations.
-So we have different sizes, we have ecommerce business, some Shopify stores, there’s a little bit of everything.
+We have all different sizes, from our local businesses, where we do what’s called local SEO, which is a little bit different from other types of SEO, to big corporations, stock market listed companies, and international corporations.
+So we have different sizes, we have an eCommerce business, some Shopify stores, there’s a little bit of everything.
 Some blogs.
-We chose to have business onboarded that’s usually traditionally focusing on Facebook ads and they are now going to add an additional organic pillar to have a more stable foundation on their business.
+We chose to have a business onboarded that’s usually traditionally focusing on Facebook ads and they are now going to add an additional organic pillar to have a more stable foundation on their business.
 So it’s all kinds of different businesses, and to be honest, from a one-man business or one-woman business to large corporations, we’ve got everything.